 In Brahmbhatt’s experience, the most common health problem related to penis size occurs when infants do not produce enough testosterone on their own.
 This can lead to a micropenis, which is defined as a penis that’s less than three inches in length.
 It can be hard to distinguish between a micropenis and a healthy penis in newborn babies, but doctors are getting better at diagnosing this condition early and treating it with hormonal therapy prior to puberty.
 Although some less-endowed adults may take this to mean that testosterone therapy will help them gain a few inches, Brahmbhatt stresses that this is only an effective course of treatment during childhood, and only for children with a micropenis diagnosis.

 It’s important to note that micropenises are relatively rare, and a majority of men aren’t satisfied with their penis size, studies suggest.
 Such dissatisfaction has been linked with poor sexual health and low self-esteem.
 Yet there’s no evidence that having a small penis means anything for a man’s sex drive and fertility, unless there’s an underlying hormonal problem.
-(Also, guys, there are ways to work around a small penis in the bedroom).

 The best way to forestall such issues of self-consciousness is to talk about healthy, normal penises with your kids.
 Brahmbhatt, who is a father of three, acknowledges this is no easy task.
 But it’s crucial.
 If kids don’t hear about normal anatomy from you, they’re going to get their information from less reliable sources.